-In no way am I weight loss expert – but I do know a thing or two about how to lose weight and keep it off (see My Story and My Story: Part II).
+In no way am I weight loss expert – but I do know a thing or two about how to lose weight and keep it off.
 I’ve learned a lot throughout my journey and I want to share it all with you!

 Some of my reasons for starting this blog were to show people that weight loss doesn’t have to impossible – healthy eating doesn’t have to be boring – and working out doesn’t have to be a chore.

 Ultimately, weight loss comes down to good old-fashioned healthy eating and exercise.
 It’s true – there’s no way around it.

 Please keep in mind that everyone is different.
 What worked for me may not work for you, just as what works for you may not work for me.